Turtle Mountain Band of Chippewa Indians: History

 In the decades after signing the McCumber agreement and the Great Depression, the Chippewa adopted farming and gardening as a way of survival.
 They developed a Big Store in 1922 to sell goods and operated a creamery.
-They sold farm goods, chopped lumber, farm laborm and medicinal herbs.
+They sold farm goods, chopped lumber, farm labor and medicinal herbs.
 Under the WPA, men gained training in construction jobs and women learned to sew and can goods.
 Congress approved the first charter of the Turtle Mountain Chippewa in 1932 and because of their successful endeavors and distrust of government programs, the tribe chose not to participate in setting up a new government under the Indian Reorganization Act.

 The tribe filed numerous claims for compensation of having been forced to accept a below market value settlement on the lands they ceded to the US in the McCumber Agreement.
 In 1934, Congress passed a law for the Indian Court of Claims to determine a settlement with the Chippewa, but it was vetoed by President Franklin D. Roosevelt in May 1934.
 A second attempt was also vetoed by the president in June 1934.
 Finally in 1946, Congress established the Indian Claims Commission.
 The tribe filed a claims petition in 1948.
 On 9 June 1964 an Act established their claim and a method of distribution of the judgment award.

 In the early 1950s, federal policy changed and the government proposed that some tribes would have their special relationships with the federal government terminated.
 The intent was to declare these tribes successful in having made progress in assimilation and judged no longer needing special status.
 On 1 August 1953, the US Congress passed House Concurrent Resolution 108 which called for the immediate termination of the Flathead, Klamath, Menominee, Potawatomi, and Turtle Mountain Chippewa, as well as all tribes in the states of California, New York, Florida, and Texas.
 Termination of a tribe meant the immediate withdrawal of all federal aid, services, and protection, as well as the end of reservations.
 Though termination legislation was introduced (Legislation 4.
 S. 2748, H.R.
 7316.
 83rd Congress.
 Termination of Federal Supervision over Turtle Mountain Band of Chippewa Indians), the law was not implemented.
 In 1954, at the Congressional hearings for the Turtle Mountain Band of Chippewa Indians, tribal Chairman Patrick Gourneau and a delegation spoke in Washington, DC.
 They testified that the group was not financially prepared, had high unemployment and poverty, suffered from low education levels, and said that termination would be devastating to the tribe.
 Based on their testimony, the Chippewa were dropped from the tribes to be terminated.
 A fictionalized account of these events is featured in Louise Erdrich’s novel, “The Night Watchman,” which won the Pulitzer Prize in 2021.